Top 10 Breast Augmentation FAQs: Rapid Recovery, Implant Sizes & More (Updated 2025)

 I generally do a dual-plane placement in which the lower border of the chest muscle is released.
 This allows muscle coverage at the top of the implant and lets the implant settle in a natural position behind the breast gland.
 In my opinion, it allows for the best of both worlds.

-6. How long will I have to sleep on my back after breast augmentation?
+6. How long do you have to sleep on your back after breast augmentation?

 I recommend that patients sleep on their backs for 3 weeks.
 This position gives the breast pocket time to heal around the implant, ensuring the implants settle in their ideal position.